jsarnowski96/WebOrganizer/README.md

 [Licence](#licence)<br /><br />

 ## Description
 Web Organizer allows you to add and modify notes with a simple title-body structure.
-You can use HTML tags directly in your note's body in order to better organize their structure.<br />
+You can use HTML tags directly in your note's body in order to better organize their structure and display.<br />

 ## Technologies
 - NodeJS<br />